Handicap Awareness: A Universal Framework for Ethical Influence and Problem-Solving

 - "Notice how X consistently follows Y in these situations..."

-Principle: Point out what's genuinely missing from the conversation.
+Point out what's genuinely missing from the conversation.
+Sometimes the most powerful awareness comes from the questions nobody is asking.

 - "Why isn't anyone asking about..."